What dog breeds are the best for apartments?

 Why they’re perfect: Unlike other breeds on this list, the gentle and laid-back Basset Hound is only lazy when he’s inside.
 Once outside, this breed can easily run and sniff for hours.
 After all, this breed was bred to hunt, and it wouldn’t be fair if they weren’t allowed to fulfill their primal instinct.
+So while they may be one of the most laidback dog breeds they’re certainly not the laziest dogs.
 However, as long as they get that daily walk, they’ll remain quiet and calm while inside.
 They also get along well with other animals.

 Weight: 13 – 20 pounds

 Why they’re perfect: Playful and always hilarious, the Pug doesn’t need much activity to have fun.
 Sensitive to extreme temperatures and prone to breathing problems, the Pug is happiest when frolicking around indoors.
-But beware — this breed is sometimes prone to overeating, and getting a fat Pug to lose weight is as hard as getting your landlord to fix that leaky faucet.
+But beware — this breed is sometimes prone to overeating, and getting an overweight Pug to lose weight can be as hard as getting your landlord to fix that leaky faucet.